• Skip to primary navigation

 3

 1. Preheat the smoker.
-Pull the meat out of the fridge and let it come to room temperature, for about 30-45 minutes.
-Meanwhile, set your smoker to 300℉ (150℃) and get it smoking per the manufacturer instructions.
+Pull the meat from the fridge and let it come to room temperature for about 30-45 minutes.
+Meanwhile, set your smoker to 300℉ (150℃) and get it smoking per the manufacturer's instructions.

 2. Smoke to perfection.
 When the smoker reaches the set temperature, put the pork on your smoker grill with the fat side facing upward.
 Smoke for 5 hours or until internal temperature is at 190℉ (88℃).

 3. Remove and rest.
 When the pork is done, remove it from the smoker.
-Wrap it with a loose tent of aluminum foil and let it rest for up to an hour (at least 30 minutes) before serving.
+Wrap it with a loose aluminum foil tent and let it rest for up to an hour (at least 30 minutes) before serving.

 4. Serve.
 However you choose to eat it, it’s sure to be amazing!